zofiamilczarek/zofiamilczarek.github.io/src/index.md

   made to be easy to use! 🎓
 ---

-# About me

 I am a PhD student at ISIR, Sorbonne's Robotics and Intelligent Systems lab, under the supervision of Catherine Pelachaud and Florian Pecune.
-To learn more about the lab, check out the website here : https://www.isir.upmc.fr
+To learn more about the lab, check out the website here : [https://www.isir.upmc.fr](https://www.isir.upmc.fr)

 My PhD thesis focuses on improving dialogue systems for *Long-term conversarions* (i.e. conversations happening over multiple sessions with one user) applied to the topic of *Motivational Interviews*.